ahromis/auto-branch-protect/README.md

 ### Create GitHub Personal Access Token (PAT)

-- Follow the documentation [here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a PAT for use with this webhook service.
+- Follow the [documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) to create a PAT for use with this webhook service.
 Make note of the token value as it will be used later.

 ### Install Container Runtime